FantasticFiasco/sandbox/README.md

 ![Sandbox](design/sandbox_400x247.png)

-A playground suitable for a developer.
+A playground suitable for a software developer.